mukealicious/mukealicious.github.io/_posts/2012-8-24-jekyll-for-designers.md

 For the first post on my new site I figured it would only be appropriate if I wrote about how I went about creating the site in the first place.
 It was a bit of a journey experimenting with different platforms, but I ultimately ended up with [Jekyll](https://github.com/mojombo/jekyll) and I'm glad I did.
 Let me tell you why.

 ## Cheap Bastard
 My roommate, [Jeremy Franz](http://jeremyfranz.com/), initially turned me on to [Jekyll Bootstrap](http://jekyllbootstrap.com/) and [Octopress](http://octopress.org/) as some good options for a blogging platform that are easy to set up and deploy at no cost through GitHub Pages or Heroku.
-I set up both, but quickly found that the assumptions and out of the box styling of the frameworks end up causing more trouble than their worth for what I was trying to do.
+I set up both, but quickly found that the assumptions and out of the box styling of the frameworks end up causing more trouble than they're worth for what I was trying to do.
 If you need a blog in a snap, that's the way to go, but I knew I wanted to write mine from scratch.

 I wanted something simpler, so I dug deeper into using just Jekyll.
 Jekyll is described as
 >"a simple, blog aware, static site generator.
 It takes a template directory (representing the raw form of a website), runs it through Textile or Markdown and Liquid converters, and spits out a complete, static website suitable for serving with Apache or your favorite web server."